NaeRong/DS440_Capstone/Tutorials/Fine Tuning Torchvision Models.md

 parser.add_argument('--model-name', type=str, default='resnet34', metavar='M',
                     help='model name (default: resnet34)')
 ```
-User can use "to.device" to switch the training from using cpu to gpu.
+Users can use "to.device" to switch the training from using cpu to gpu.
 ```python
 args = parser.parse_args()
 use_cuda = not args.no_cuda and torch.cuda.is_available()
 device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")
 ```

+Users can change the `default` argument for `--model-name` to use various pretrained models, e.g. 'resnet34', 'resnet50', 'resnet101', 'alexnet', 'densenet161' and etc.

+For a full list of all pretrained model, users can visit [PyTorch Image Classification Models](https://pytorch.org/docs/stable/torchvision/models.html).

 ## Train model
 The train function handles the training and validation of a given model.
 As input, it takes a PyTorch model, a dictionary of dataloaders, a loss function, an optimizer, and a specified number of epochs to train and validate for.
 The train function also print loss values for every 2000 mini-batches.